whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 [Only one half of my keyboard works at a time, but not when they are both connected](https://docs.splitkb.com/hc/en-us/articles/360010588860-Only-one-half-of-my-keyboard-works-at-a-time-but-not-when-they-are-both-connected)

 ## Features
-- Keymaps now reference a Userspace to source a the pimoroni code.
+- Pimoroni Trackball reference core source code located in the drivers/sensor path
-- While holding the NAV layer, the pointer will accelerate a bit faster.
-Useful for large resolution displays.
+- OLED enabled by default, must have OLEDs on both sides.
+- Added keycodes
+ - BALL_LC: Mouse left click
-- While holding the SYM layer, the trackball will act as a scroll wheel.
+ - BALL_SCR: While held down mouse will act as a vertical scroll wheel
-- Needs to be fixed - OLED support added thanks to the help of drasha's transport.

 ## Troubleshooting
 - You might want to use the standard pro micro controllers rather than the sparkfun pro micro usb-c ones.
 There are some differences with the controllers and it will not follow some of the standard documentations.